materialsintelligence/mat2vec/README.md

 and run `pip install -r requirements.txt`
 1. Wait for all the requirements to be downloaded and installed.
 1. run `pip install .` to install this module.
+1. Finalize your chemdataextractor installation by typing ``cde data download``.
 1. You are ready to go!

 #### Processing